mchiuminatto/synthetick/README.md

 ### Bid, Ask, Spread

-The price of a financial asset comes in pairs: the price at wich you buy or Ask price, and the price at wich you sell or Bid.
+The price of a financial asset comes in pairs: the price at wich you buy or Ask price, and the price at wich you sell or Bid price.
 So for each new tick price, you need two values: Bid and Ask.

 The difference between both is the Spread:

 $spread_i = Ask_i - Bid_i$

-So to generate tick price it is needed to generate two time series.
+So to generate tick price it is needed to generate two time series: bid and ask

 The library generates Bid parice first (As described in Core Model), then calculates Ask as a function of Bid and Spread: